Magellan (film): Development

-Diaz stated that his seven years of research into historical sources led him to portray Lapulapu, the datu of Mactan, as a "myth" rather than a historical figure.
-He argued that Lapulapu may have been created by Rajah Humabon to discourage Magellan's crew from converting more people into Christianity, remarking that "no one ever saw Lapulapu."
-Because of Lapulapu's widespread and official recognition as a historical figure in the Philippines, Diaz acknowledged that his interpretation might be criticized as "revisionist".
+Diaz stated his seven years of research into historical sources led him to portray Lapulapu, the datu of Mactan, as a myth rather than a historical figure.
+He said Lapulapu may have been created by Rajah Humabon to discourage Magellan's crew from converting more people into Christianity, and that "no one ever saw Lapulapu".
+Because of Lapulapu's widespread and official recognition as a historical figure in the Philippines, Diaz said his interpretation might be criticized as "revisionist".